Viskores/viskores/CONTRIBUTING.md

   * Coordinating any marketing, events, or communications regarding the Project.

+Individually, each TSC member agrees to perform the following functions:

+  * Participate in the responsibilities of the TSC.
+  * Regularly attend meetings of the TSC.
+  * Participate in on-line TSC voting.
+  * Perform review and/or commits of contributions.

 ### Voting

 Although Viskores aims to operate as a consensus-based community, if any